nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 Across all socials I am at about 220 followers.

 During the summer I finalized [The Veganeko Weirdo Game](https://riesenradler.itch.io/veganeko-weirdo) with my partner.
 I am fascinated by video games as entertainment and art and always wanted to contribute to the field.
-To actually bring a game from idea to a finalized state is and unbelievable amount of work and I certainly learned to appreciate every game I play even more, now that I know what it takes to make them.
-Both of us learned a lot during the project, especially the use of a real time engine and how to adapt art and music to be usable in a game and I certainly want to continue making games, although music will take precedence in 2021.
+To actually bring a game from idea to a finalized state is an unbelievable amount of work and I certainly learned to appreciate every game I play even more, now that I know what it takes to make them.
+Both of us learned a lot during the project, especially the use of a real time engine and how to adapt art and music to be usable in engine.
+I certainly want to continue making games, although music will take precedence in 2021.

+## New Discoveries

-One last aspect of actually taking the leap and publishing my music that I did not expect at all and might be the most enriching, is that why showing myself as a musician on social media, I actually got to know a whole array of new artists that I might never have otherwise discovered.
-I feel this is most palpable reward for spending your time online in order to establish a presence in your field: you get to know the thing you love even better and make the acquaintance of like-minded people.
-Here, I want to take a moment for a shoutout for the artists I have come across during the year and whose style resonates with me particularly well.
-I cannot reference everybody of course, but you know there is always more to discover!
+One last aspect of actually taking the leap and publishing my music that I did not expect at all and might be the most enriching, is that while showing myself as a musician on social media, I actually got to know a whole array of new artists that I might never have otherwise discovered.
+I feel this is most direct reward for spending your time online in order to establish a presence in your field: you learn about the thing you love even better and make the acquaintance of like-minded people.
+Here, I want to take a moment for a shoutout to the artists I have come across during this year and whose style resonates with me particularly well.
+I cannot reference everybody of course, but you know there is always more to discover !

 I have particularly enjoyed the work of these musicians:
 - [The Broken Cradle](https://thebrokencradle.bandcamp.com/album/gilead) wonderful ambient music